UCLALibrary/uclalib_role_solr/README.md

 ## Requirements

-This role is capable of deploying Solr in the following configurations:
+This role deploys Apache Solr (version 7 and higher) in the following configurations:

 * Standalone: a single Solr instance
-* standalone: source and replica instances
+* Standalone: source and replica instances

 It is assumed that Java and HTTPD are installed on the host system.